leblancjs/ecovo-trip-search-service/README.md

 * [Errors](#errors)

 ## Introduction
 The trip search service implements the trip search REST API.
-It makes it possible to start, stop or update a search in progress.
+It makes it possible to start or stop searching for trips.

 ## To-Do
-* Integrate Ably client library
-* Implement REST API to create, update and delete searches
+* Determine what filters to accept and document them in the API endpoints
 * Implement algorithm to search for trips more intelligently
-* Complete the README

 ## Configuration
 The application's database connection and Auth0 domain are configured using environment variables.
 To avoid having to define them every time the service is run, they are kept in the `.env` file at the root of the repository.